 The first step is the nominations stage.
 In November each year we open nominations, whereby adult volunteers and youth leaders are invited to put forward a deserving young person via a short nomination form.

 The CVQO Westminster Award

 The CVQO Westminster Award 2023

-We are pleased to announce that nominations for the 2021 CVQO Westminster Award are now open!
+Nominations for the 2021 CVQO Westminster Award are now closed!